Dlopez806/network-cloud-engineering-manifestation/week-1/README.md

 - Octet 1 ranges includes CIDRs from /0 to /8
 - Octet 2 ranges are /9 to /16
 - Octet 3 ranges from /17 to /24
-- 4th octet ranges from /25 to /32.
+- Octet 4 ranges from /25 to /32

 So lets say you have a CIDR of /13 - We know that CIDR falls into Octet 2 and is 3 away or 3 bits away from /16 AKA the end of the Octet 2.
 To calculate the jump:
 - 2 to the power of 3 = 8.
 That subnet jumps by 8 in the 2nd octet.

-In other words..... in this example we have an IP: (10.0.0.0 /13) - we know /13 falls in octet #2, this octet is where the network IP will begin to change with jumps/multiples of 8.
+In other words.....
+In this example we have an IP: 10.0.0.0 /13
+- We know /13 falls in octet 2, so octet 2 is where the network IP will begin to change with jumps/multiples of 8.

 - Network 1 IP Range: 10.0.0.0 - 10.7.255.255 /13
 - Network 2 IP Range: 10.8.0.0- 10.15.255.255 /13
-Notice how the second octect jumps by multiples of 8 when starting a new range of IPs in that subnet?
+- Notice how the second octect jumps by multiples of 8 when starting a new range of IPs in that subnet?
 It is no different if we have a subnet that has a CIDR of /20.

 /20 CIDR falls into the 3rd octect so we know that is where the change of IPs is going to happen.
-Example: We have 192.168.0.0 /20 ----- We know that '/24' is the end of the third octect, how far is /20 from /24??
-Now that we know we have 4 or 4 bits, use the power of 2^4 to get your jump/multiple.
+- Example: We have 192.168.0.0 /20 ----- We know that '/24' is the end of the third octet, sooo how far is /20 from /24??
+Now that we know we have 4 or 4 bits.
+Use the power of 2^4 to get your jump/multiple.
-2^4 = 16..... so the third octet jumps by 16.
+- 2^4 = 16..... so the third octet jumps by 16.

 - Network 1 IP Range: 192.168.0.0 - 192.168.15.255 /24
 - Network 2 IP Range: 192.168.16.0 - 192.168.31.255 /24